JoelNiklaus/loss-landscape/README.md

 Make sure you do not use mpi when you run it on a single machine.

+## Troubleshooting

+libgfortran 4.0.0 does not seem to be compatible with linux.
+Make sure you don't update the dependencies to include this.

 ## Citation
 If you find this code useful in your research, please cite: